 Severity determines CI behavior: P0 blocks the deploy.
 P1 warns in CI and requires an explicit override.
 P2 logs and tracks.
 Safety violations and compliance failures are P0 regardless of frequency.
 Quality regressions and grounding failures are P1.
 Formatting issues and downstream validation failures are P2 until they affect a compliance workflow.

 Grader type follows failure class.
 Deterministic failures — the agent cited a document ID that was not in the retrieved set, the output JSON failed schema validation, fallback was invoked on a task type that should never trigger fallback — get assertion-based graders.
 Cheap to run, cheap to maintain, exact on recurrence.
 Semantic failures — the agent produced a plausible but factually wrong synthesis — get LLM-as-judge graders.
-More expensive, needed for the cases where exact matching will never work.
+More expensive, needed for cases where exact matching will never work.

 The compounding effect is real.
 Chronicle Labs documented a team that started with 23 manually written evals and grew to 147 automatically generated from production failures over 60 days.[5]
 Regression coverage grows as a function of production failure rate — not developer time.
 The more failures the system sees, the harder it becomes to regress on known failure modes.